The Most Urgent Question of

 undeniably dismal and increasingly scandalous situation in

-the Church — especially as it has unfolded in the last five
+the Church — especially as it has unfolded in the last seven

 decades — Jesus does not quite appear as ... “perplexing”